rghetia/microservices-demo/README.md

    application frontend should be available at http://localhost:80 on your machine.

+1. Check Grafana at http://localhost:3000/ to view pre-configured Dashboard. username/password is admin/admin

 ### Option 2: Running on Google Kubernetes Engine (GKE)

 > 💡  Recommended for demos and making it available publicly.